-Figure 3-2-3 Differential
+Figure 3-2-2 Drivelines

+Drivelines

+Drivelines transmit the engine torque (after being multiplied by the converter and transmission) to the drive axles.

 Differential

 The differential is what converts the rotational energy from the engine into rotational energy that drives the wheels.
 In order to do this a series of gears is used to transfer the motion from being perpendicular to that of the wheels into motion that powers the wheels.
-These gears reduce the number of rotations from the drive-line to the wheels, and allows the wheels on each side of the vehicle to spin at different rates necessary to make turns.
+These gears reduce the number of rotations from the driveline to the wheels, and allows the wheels on each side of the vehicle to spin at different rates necessary to make turns.